 Also disclose are methods for screening for adenosine receptor antagonist effects using a cell of the immune system.
-55 The method includes contacting an activated immune cell with the compound, and assaying the activity of the immune cell.
+The method includes contacting an activated immune cell with the compound, and assaying the activity of the immune 60 cell.
 An increase in activity or a prolonged period of activation of the immune cell indicates that the compound is an adenosine receptor antagonist, which is efficient in an in vivo setting.
-60 Such methods can also be used to screen for immunosuppressants and immunostimulants, wherein increased activity or a prolonged period of activation of the immune cell indicates that the compound is an immunostimulant, and wherein decreased activity or a reduction in the period of activation of 65 the immune cell indicates that the compound is an immunosuppressant.
+Such methods can also be used to screen for immunosuppressants and immunostimulants, wherein increased activity or a 65 prolonged period of activation of the immune cell indicates that the compound is an adenosity or a formation of the immunostimulants.

+decreased activity or a reduction in the period of activation of the immune cell indicates that the compound is an immunosuppressant.